Code-Institute-Submissions/goal_setting_app/README.md

 # Deployment

-The site is hosted on github pages (deployed from the master branch) and on Heroku (https://katiemodonnell88-goal-app.herokuapp.com/ ).
+The site is hosted on Heroku (https://katiemodonnell88-goal-app.herokuapp.com/).

 Run locally